ebpf-networking/bash-cni/README.md

 This is the bash-cni plugin with its DaemonSet to setup the bash-cni plugin in a kubernetes cluster.
 It uses the `bridge` plugin to create veth pairs between the bridge and the containers.
 The `bridge` plugin calls the `host-local` plugin for
 IP Address Management (IPAM).
 There is no dependency on nmap or jq.
+The log file at `/var/log/bash-cni-plugin.log` gives timestamps in microseconds.
 The `host-local` plugin also runs much faster than the `nmap` utility.
 The steps are listed below.

 ## Create a cluster